bassista/jammazwan.docker/README.md

   </persistence-unit>
 </persistence>
 ```
-### A tip for saving the above setup:

-The bad news is that when you set up your servers, they go away as soon as you close the shells that kicked them off. **So you have to run the above sequence every time.**

-Most of us run mac or windows for our dev enviroments, so we need to use headless VirtualBox vm (installed by docker installer) to run our docker vms.
-This is transparent, but we can use this to our advantage....

-Once you set up your servers, instead of closing them by killing your docker shell, do this **to save your docker running servers exactly as you set them up!**

- * Open up your VirtualBox client UI
- * Find your running docker VM
- * Right click, Close > Save.

-Now you can restart this VM from VirtualBox UI **before** starting up docker client next time, and your servers will be as you left them.

-The instructions on setting up servers above run pretty quickly, so maybe you don't care.
-But if you do, here's an easy solution.

 ### Other?

 You'll probably want to install php-myadmin or any of dozens of other clients, to look at your db, create schema, stuff like that.
 I found a docker image for that, but I already had php-myadmin running locally.